grafana/ibm-db2-prometheus-exporter/README.md

 **Note:** Whether or not the database is activated only affects DB2's ability to report metrics, it does not affect DB2's behavior as a database.

-The ibm-db2-exportor has been tested on Single Partiton Db2, partial on Logical DPF.
-Not tested on Physical DPF, and  DB2 Purescale.
+The ibm-db2-exportor has been tested on Single Partiton Db2,  limited testing on Logical DPF and should work Physical DPF  ( shared DB2 ).
+DB2 Purescale not testing performed .

 ## Driver installation (optional)